curiousben/Room-Infrastructure/microservices/WemoConnector/base/design/core_design.md

 ### Running State:

+#### Activation event and WemoConnector mode logic

-1. IF activate event received AND a "wake up" signal has last been received:
+1. IF activate event received AND in "awake" mode:
   1. IF lights are not turned on:
     1. Turn on lights
     2. Remember switch state
+2. IF activate event received AND in "sleep" mode:
+  1. Ignore activation mode

+#### WemoConnector mode logic

-2. IF "sleep mode" signal is received:
+1. IF mode received:
+  1. set mode

+#### StateRefresher Logic

-  1. IF lights are turned on:
+1. IF a 'SwitchOff' event is recieved:
-    1. Turn off lights
+  1. Turn off all devices
-    2. Don't accept BLE activation events
-3. IF "wake up" signal is received:
-  1. Accept activation events

 ## Design Constraints
 1. Wemo Connector will turn off lights after a set amount of time.